Nature awakens at the Wilder Kaiser

 The liverwort

-In the forest, we enjoy the liverwort (Hepatica nobilis) from the buttercup family!
-From February to April, it fights its way through the snow and undergrowth, grows between dried leaves and broken branches and stretches its head towards the warming sun.
-The deciduous trees in the forest still have no leaves, so the sunlight reaches the forest floor.
-The delicate little flower gets its name from the shape of its leaves, the pretty flowers shine sky blue to violet.
+In the forest we enjoy the liverwort (Hepatica nobilis) from the buttercup family!
+From February to April, it fights its way through snow and undergrowth, grows between dried leaves and broken branches and stretches its head towards the warming sun.
+The deciduous trees in the forest still have no leaves, so the sunlight falls right down to the forest floor.
+The delicate little flower gets its name from the shape of its leaves; the pretty flowers are sky blue to violet.
 If you look closely, you can also spot white or pink liverworts.

 The team at Aparthotel Bergland, Appartement Wilder Kaiser, wishes you lots of fun on your first spring walks!